aadhavr/neuronal_modelling_with_hh/README.md

-Neuronal Model Simulation with the Hodgkin-Huxley Model
+# Neuronal Modelling with the Hodgkin-Huxley Model

 ## Introduction